tensorflow/swift/docs/AutomaticDifferentiation.md

-Real-world models are often written as a `struct` type that declares parameters, but differentiation parameters in the `#gradient` expression syntax currently only supports parameter indices or `self`.
+Real-world models are often written as a `struct` type that declares parameters, but differentiation parameters in the `#gradient` expression syntax currently only support parameter indices or `self`.
 When the prediction function is defined as an instance method on the type, how can we express "differentiate `prediction(for:)` with respect to all parameters"?